 What is Anti-Greylisting Technology?

-Anti-greylisting in validation process is the technology of deliberate pauses between multiple validations tries to simulate the behavior of a well-configured email server in order to prevent the IP blocking.
+Anti-greylisting in the validation process is the technology of deliberate pauses between multiple validations try to simulate the behavior of a well-configured email server in order to prevent IP blocking.

 How Anti-Greylisting Technology Works?